graalvm/native-build-tools/common/docs/ANNOUNCEMENT.md

 # *Gradle* and *Maven* plugins for *Native Image* with initial *JUnit* testing support

-We are pleased to announce the release of the official GraalVM Native Image *Gradle* and *Maven* plugins.
-The new plugins aim to make *GraalVM Native Image* support in JVM projects a breeze.
-The key feature of the plugins is the out-of-the-box support for *Native JUnit* testing.
+We are pleased to announce the release of the official *GraalVM Native Image* *Gradle* and *Maven* plugins.
+The new plugins aim to make *GraalVM Native Image* support in *JVM* projects a breeze.
+The key feature of the plugins is the **out-of-the-box** support for *native JUnit* testing.

-The Native JUnit support will allow libraries in the JVM ecosystem to run their full test suites via GraalVM Native Image.
+The native *JUnit* support will allow libraries in the *JVM* ecosystem to run their full test suites via *GraalVM Native Image*.
 With integrated testing, library configuration should be always up to date and ready for the end user.
 We believe that this is the biggest step towards making the native-ready ecosystem.

 All projects mentioned here are released under the [*Universal Permissive License*](https://www.oracle.com/downloads/licenses/upl-license1.html).
 ___